SECURITY RODENT CONTROL

 $20 Off for Seniors

-mice-control-boston-ma-mice-close-upSecurity Pest Elimination will send out a licensed Pest Control Tech to perform a rodent inspection and check for mouse entry points.
+Security Pest Elimination will send out a licensed Pest Control Tech to perform a rodent inspection and check for droppings and other signs of mice activity.
 If a main above ground entry point is found, we can seal it with a material mice can’t chew through.
 Field mice will come and go through exterior openings, but house mice tend to stay inside most of the time.

 Pet food or other food that mice have stored in your walls and ceilings can later lead to a pantry pest infestation, such as Indian meal moths and various other types of grain beetles.
 So, it is important to get rid of a mice infestation as quickly as possible.
 The best way to get rid of mice is to use the proper mouse bait for each type of location in your home.
 The best bait for eliminating mice in your attic might be useless for a damp garage or basement location.
 We have the proper baits for each location type, so the bait will be quickly eaten and last in each type of environment for an extended period of time.
+Our mouse and rat baits come in different textures and in different flavors.
+The same bait will not work in all situations.
+Rodents can be finicky.

 Note: If proper mouse baiting is done for house mice, white-footed and deer mice will also be eliminated.
 Behavioral differences may result in white-footed and deer mice carrying off and hoarding more bait than house mice normally do.
 For this reason we use properly designed bait stations and the correct bait formulations that will prevent this removal & relocation of mouse bait from happening.

-Are there Mice in your House?
+Are there Mice living in your MA House?

 Mice are the most common rodents found within structures, particularly in the fall and winter.
 The most obvious indicators of their presence are droppings (1/8 to 1/4 inch long, dark and pointed at both ends).